 Life Insurance and Annuities

-As your personal situations change (i.e., marriage, birth of a child or job promotion), so will your life insurance needs.
+As your personal situations change (i.e., marriage, the birth of a child or job promotion), so will your life insurance needs.
 Care should be taken to ensure this product is suitable for your long-term life insurance needs.
 You should weigh any associated costs before making a purchase.
-Life insurance has fees and charges associated with it that include costs of insurance that vary with such characteristics of the insured as gender, health and age, and has additional charges for riders that customize a policy to fit your individual needs.
+Life insurance has fees and charges associated with it that include costs of insurance that vary with such characteristics of the insured as gender, health, and age, and has additional charges for riders that customize a policy to fit your individual needs.

 Find out which type of insurance may be right for you.
 Focus on life: protecting your family, your finances, and your future.

 Life insurance can be used for many purposes— to cover your final expenses, to leave a legacy to your heirs, or even to earn cash value that you can withdraw or borrow against later.
 Tell us what you want to get out of it, and we’ll tell you what type of policy best suits your needs.